Who would have guessed that COVID-19 would transform into a savage global beast?

 Reach out to others.
 Your sunken spirit will soar like an eagle.
 Get on the bandwagon and see whose spirit you can lift today.

 Plus, you never know what could happen.
-These acts of kindness may even boost your practice as a lawyer after things go back to normal.
+These acts of kindness may even help after things go back to normal.

 Start a Gratitude Journal